vieiramanoel/vieiramanoel.github.io/_posts/2021-02-19-Container-access-from-another-container.md

 ## Enable host.docker.internal route

-Once you've installed Docker into the image you want to access those containers that you used to access from localhost.
+Once you've installed Docker into the image you'll want to access those containers that you used to access from localhost.

 At your docker-compose.yml inside your `.devcontainer` add these lines to your service